Browse by . . .

 Only someone with remarkable assurance, too, could say what comes originally from the left or the right, what amounts to reportage or prophecy.
 Without question, they have all entered her imagination.
 Somehow they sound consistently, or at least collectively, like a reasonable, liberal critique of the Bush administration.
 They sound, in fact, rather like me and my friends after a few drinks.
 Perhaps one no longer can say something sufficiently outlandish not to engage real-world anger and despair.

 The exhibition came at a time when many other artists were engaging those as well.
 A spring 2005 survey of political art would surely have to include Emily Jacir and Guy Richards Smit, to name just two.
+It could include as well so much art as text.
 Again, I originally saw Wilson's work, too, in context of dozens and dozens of other artists, at "Greater New York 2005."
 Why, then, are these little blonds having so much fun?

 Wilson obviously exploits and actively disappoints the habits of a reader—or at least a reader used to political cartoons and how to take them in.
 She rides on the wave of "graphic novels" and the acceptance of alternative comics as art.
 No doubt she herself has contributed to that acceptance.
 She also belongs to a renewal of interest in imagery, fantasy, and outsider art.
 Her cast of characters and their landscape pay their debt to Henry Darger.
 Her rural world of grass, boat, and trees shares his curious mix of a mockery of innocence and a picture of hope.